 - 7.1.
 This sub-area is the original and historic centre of Orpington and includes the centre's oldest and most significant historic buildings.
 It closely aligns with the designated Orpington Priory Conservation Area and includes a northern stretch of the High Street which feels notably more intimate in scale and character than the southern part of the High Street (which was developed later).
 The area is not expected to see significant amounts of development, but where proposals do come forward, the Orpington Priory Conservation Area SPG will be a strong material consideration in the determination of planning applications within this sub-area; and also for applications outside the sub-area which may affect its setting or detract from views into or out of the area.
 Given the heritage constraints and the existing low-rise character, heights of two to three storeys may be acceptable on the High Street part of the sub-area, dependent on the suitability of other elements of the scheme design.
 Heights of more than two storeys are unlikely to be acceptable in the predominantly residential part of the sub-area. - 7.2.
 In terms of acceptable uses, it is expected that any proposals that do come forward would maintain active frontage at ground floor level, for commercial or community uses.
 On upper floors, residential use may be appropriate where such uses can be accommodated without affecting the operation of High Street commercial uses and where high-quality residential units are provided which provide a good level of amenity for future occupiers. - 7.3.
+The High Street / Chislehurst Road is a key bus corridor; therefore, any redevelopment should seek to avoid or minimise adverse impacts to bus operations, especially during construction. - 7.4.
 The historic and architectural character of the sub-area is a significant asset, which should be consolidated and enhanced.
 Its picturesque sequence of High Street buildings would benefit from a public realm that prioritises pavement activity and outdoor facilities linked to restaurants, bars or pubs, enhancing pedestrian experience and connectivity, and providing greater accessibility to cultural and heritage assets.
 Urban greening, particularly new street trees, will be supported, whilst maintaining a clear pedestrian thoroughfare in line with inclusive design principles.
-New high quality public realm will also benefit the High Street to the south, providing improved access, trip generation and places to dwell. - 7.4.
+New high quality public realm will also benefit the High Street to the south, providing improved access, trip generation and places to dwell. - 7.5.
 The Priory and All Saints Church are both statutorily listed and date back to the formation of the original settlement.
-They both offer the potential for a strong public and civic role in the life of the town and should be more closely integrated with the rest of the town through improved public realm. - 7.5.
-Priory Gardens is located within the sub-area and is the most significant open green space for Orpington residents, businesses and visitors.
+They both offer the potential for a strong public and civic role in the life of the town and should be more closely integrated with the rest of the town through improved public realm. - 7.6.
+Part of Priory Gardens is located within the sub-area; this is the most significant open green space for Orpington residents, businesses and visitors.
 It is a very important multifunctional asset for the town centre, providing important green space, a place for people to socialise and for children to play, and as a key walking and cycling route along the Cray Valley corridor.
-Links to and through Priory Gardens should be prioritised as part of development in Orpington Town Centre. - 7.6.
+Links to and through Priory Gardens should be prioritised as part of development in Orpington Town Centre. - 7.7.
 At the northern fringes of Priory Gardens, wayfinding and landscaping can play a role in conveying the wider Cray Valley landscape to users of Priory Gardens, with potential for improved access to the north to link with other green spaces along the Cray Valley corridor.

 Improvements to biodiversity should also be sought, reflecting the SINC status of part of Priory Gardens.